uwe-app/website/site/docs/reference/helpers/menu.md

 {{{{~/raw}}}}
 ```

-Render pages in the current folder excluding the index page:
+Render a menu of pages in the current folder excluding the index page:

 ```handlebars
 {{{{raw~}}}}